rgolubtsov/rgolubtsov.github.io/content/dev/misc/dnsresolvd/README.md

 # DNS Resolver Daemon (dnsresolvd)

-**Performs DNS lookups for the given hostname passed in an HTTP request**
+**A daemon that performs DNS lookups for the given hostname passed in an HTTP request,
+<br />with the focus on its implementation using various programming languages**

 ---

-**TODO:** Describe what this daemon is for, and emphasize its necessity to be tailored as a multilingual project (*as you usually love to do that as I see it*).
+**TODO:** Describe what this daemon is for, and emphasize its necessity to be tailored as a multilingual package.

 ---